 (OCSP) server when performing revocation checking.
 Typically, when using

-an OCSP server instead of a CRL server, the revocation check is
+an OCSP server as opposed to a CRL server, the revocation check

-do not perform revocation checking, the Signature service does not check
+revocation checking, the Signature service does not check whether

-whether the certificate is revoked.
-That is, CRL and OCSP server
+the certificate is revoked.
+That is, CRL and OCSP server information

 an OCSPOptionSpec object.
 For example, to override